Beuth-Erdelt/DBMS-Benchmarker/README.md

 ## References

-If you use DBMSBenchmarker in work contributing to a scientific publication, we ask that you cite our application note [1]:
+If you use DBMSBenchmarker in work contributing to a scientific publication, we kindly ask that you cite our application note [1] and/or [3]:

 [1] [A Framework for Supporting Repetition and Evaluation in the Process of Cloud-Based DBMS Performance Benchmarking](https://doi.org/10.1007/978-3-030-84924-5_6)